 Figure S10.
-Distribution of the model simulated forest types during 1985-2014 (left) and 2070-2099 (right) in the TBM simulations forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Distribution of the model simulated forest types during 1985-2014 (a-f) and 2070-2099 (g-l) in the TBM simulations forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.

 Figure S11.
-Mortality rate (F{turn}/C{veg}) for CABLE-POP split by conceptual mechanism and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for CABLE-POP split by conceptual process grouping (Table 3) and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.

 Figure S12.
-Mortality rate (F{turn}/C{veg}) for JULES split by conceptual mechanism and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for JULES split by conceptual process grouping (Table 3) and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.

 Figure S13.
-Mortality rate (F{turn}/C{veg}) for LPJ-GUESS split by conceptual mechanism and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for LPJ-GUESS split by conceptual process grouping (Table 3) and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.

 Figure S14.
-Mortality rate (F{turn}/C{veg}) for LPJmL split by conceptual mechanism and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for LPJmL split by conceptual process grouping (Table 3) and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.

 Figure S15.
-Mortality rate (F{turn}/C{veg}) for ORCHIDEE split by observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for ORCHIDEE split by observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 No mechanism breakdown was available.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.

 Figure S16.
-Mortality rate (F{turn}/C{veg}) for SEIB-DGVM split by conceptual mechanism and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
+Mortality rate (F{mort}/C{veg}) for SEIB-DGVM split by conceptual process grouping (Table 3) and observational forest type for 1985-2099 in the simulation forced by IPSL-CM5A-LR RCP 8.5 bias-corrected climate data.
 31-year running means are plotted for clarity and thus only 2000-2085 is shown.
+Rates are calculated based on grid-cell total C{veg} and mortality fluxes.